 • Allergic contact dermatitis: This type involves an immune system response when you come into contact with an allergen like poison ivy or latex.

-• Irritant contact dermatitis: Irritant contact dermatitis is the most common type and occurs when your skin comes in contact with a toxic material like some household cleaning chemicals.
+• Irritant contact dermatitis: Irritant contact dermatitis is the most widespread type and occurs when your skin comes in contact with a toxic material like some household cleaning chemicals.

 The Cause of Contact Dermatitis

 There is no single cause for contact dermatitis, and the cause(s) are unique to each individual.
-The most common triggers for each type for each type of contact dermatitis are as follows:
+The most common triggers for each type of contact dermatitis are as follows:

 For allergic contact dermatitis: